RazerMS/SDK-RazerMS_PHP/README.md

  ```

- This will parse the callback data and update the status of the corresponding transaction.
+ This will parse the notification data and update the status of the corresponding transaction.

 ## Documentation